 But refinancing a mortgage also usually comes with a range of up-front closing costs and fees—often between 3 percent and 5 percent of your total loan amount—which can make it tricky to calculate how long it will take to break even.
 And with mortgage rates starting to creep up again, it can seem like a race against time to take advantage of the potential savings.

 What if you could enjoy the benefits of a mortgage refinance without all those extra closing costs?
 Fortunately, there is a way for homeowners to leverage the value built up in their home without the standard fees that come with refinancing: a home equity line of credit, or HELOC.

 Here's how it works.
 A HELOC is a line of credit, secured by your home as collateral.
 If you meet certain lending requirements, you can generally borrow up to 85 percent of your home's value, minus the amount you still owe on the mortgage loan.

 HELOCs function much like a credit card: You can withdraw as many times as you like, up to your credit limit and during your draw period.
-As any outstanding balances are paid, the amount of credit available is also replenished.
+As any outstanding principal balances are paid, the amount of credit available is also replenished.